xtuml/bridgepoint/doc-internal/notes/162_dts0101036706/162_editor_code_dump_dnt.md

 4.2  Mentor Graphics proprietary IP not specifically part of the xtUML Editor code base shall not be distributed.

-4.3  It is desirable, but not required, that the java code be compilable into usable plug-ins.
+4.3  The java code shall be compilable into usable plug-ins.

 5. Analysis
 -----------